drkthng/blog-v3/_posts/2016-01-20-how-to-add-share-buttons-to-jekyll.md

 ![webjeda share bar for jekyll]({{ site.url }}/images/how-to-add-share-bar-to-jekyll-blog.jpg){: .full}

 So this is how you can implement css-only and JavaScript free WebJeda share bar.
+The onclick attribute is actually JavaScript but I think that doesn't delay the load of share buttons in any manner because it loads only when you click on it.
+And also it is used only to create a pop up.
+You can leave that part if you do not want to create a pop up.
 If you were able to implement this on your blog then please leave a link in the comment.

 Thanks for reading!